Knofbath/kc-vita-translation/README_mith.txt

 suspect something went wrong, deleting either of them will cause them to be rebuilt.)

+Then it injects the fonts and other asset files from the directory `kc_original_unpack_modded` into asset files in `kc_translation_mod_candidate`.

 - # perl modify_fonts_and_inject.pl

-And this injects the fonts into the assets files, then copies those and the dll to the vita mounted on E:.
-(Note that this simply adds the files to existing .assets files, so those will need to be copied to `../kc_translation_mod_candidate/Media`.
-For the moment you'll want to use the ones from the last release of the translation patch.
-Later on those will be automatically generated.)
+And this copies everything onto the vita mounted at E:.

-- # perl mini_vita_copy.pl
+- # perl vita_copy.pl